the New Drug…

 About a year and a half ago I actually found myself in a very similar predicament, being glued to Facebook on my iPhone multiple times a day.

 Plus, Facebook had kind of become a miserable place for me to spend my time.
-My feed was filled with constant Mom competitions, arguing over politics, hate speech & unfriending everyone who doesn’t agree with me posts.
+My feed was filled with constant Mom competitions, arguing over politics, hate speech & constant unfriending when people don’t agree.

 It was ridiculous, so why was I even doing it?